mulesoft-labs/accelerator-knit-plugin/README.md

 ## Table comments

 You can also specify a data mapping table for transformations.
+Mapping table directives can be added to function comments, or included in the main script body (i.e., after the '---' separator) where needed.
 Here's the general syntax.
 Columns and fields are separated by commas, and you can escape a comma with two back slashes like this '\\,'.

 ```
 /**
  * Maps a PIM DB object to a result Product object.
- * @param product is an input DB Product object.
- * @return a result Product object.
  * @table Product object, Database field, Description
  * @row productId, product.PRODUCT_ID,  The id of the product\\, a new ID.
  * @row productType,product.product_type, to indicate master or project or variant